akku1506/Graph-Algorithms/README.md

 	./pathExists.out input.txt output.txt

+## connectedComponents.cpp

-==> connectedComponents.cpp finds connected components of a given undirected graph
+It finds connected components of a given undirected graph

 Your program should take as input an input file which contains the input undirected graph.
 Program should output the connected components, each on separate line with vertices of connected component separated with comma.